 Table Of Contents

-Pennsylvania Electric Vehicle Rebates, Incentives, and Tax Credits
+Pennsylvania EV Rebates, Tax Credits and EV Incentives

 As a Pennsylvania resident, driving an EV is more affordable than you think thanks to the EV rebates and incentives available in the state.
 You can take advantage of Pennsylvania’s Alternative Fuel Vehicle rebate as well as additional incentives through your utility provider, including rebates and time-of-use (TOU) rates for plugging in during off-peak times.